Menci/TuringAdvancedProgramming19A/Task 1/2019201409于倬浩/README.md

 `main.c` is the new version which supports double precision.

-`extended-version.c` is the original version which can be easily modified to support multi-precision.
+`expandable-version.c` is the original version which can be easily modified to support multi-precision.

 `test.sh` uses the checker to test `main.c`.